-12.4 Hardware Selection
+13.4 Hardware Selection

-Installations with less than or equal to 500 users and up to 100 simultaneous streams can select any server on the MSL Qualified Hardware List.
-Larger sites can use the Call Equivalents obtained in section Determine Call Equivalents to determine the necessary number of servers.
+Installations should use the Call Equivalents obtained in section Determine Call Equivalents to determine the necessary number of servers.

-12.5 Web Proxy and Remote Management Service Requirements
+13.5 Web Proxy and Remote Management Service Requirements

 The bandwidth requirements for any and all applications proxied by Web Proxy and Remote Management Service are documented in their respective Engineering Guidelines, and are beyond the scope of this document.
 See Web Proxy for relevant firewall rules.